 What is erectile dysfunction?

-Erectile dysfunction (ED) is the inability to get and keep an erection firm enough for sex.
+Erectile dysfunction is the inability to get and keep an erection firm enough for sex.
 However, problems getting or keeping an erection can signify an underlying health condition that needs treatment.
-Occasional ED is not uncommon, but if it’s an ongoing issue, it can cause stress, affect your self-confidence and contribute to relationship problems.
+Occasional erectile dysfunction is not uncommon, but if erectile dysfunction is an ongoing issue, it can cause stress, affect your self-confidence and contribute to relationship problems.

 What causes erectile dysfunction?